EternityForest/AnyoneCanDoIt/MathELI5.md

 Normally, people who are actually learning this stuff start with single equations, and don't progress to simultaneous equations till later.

 But when telling a computer to solve it for you, it's all trivially easy anyway.
+Again, like arithmetic, for the purposes of getting by without knowing how it works, solving and rearranging equations is a job for totally free programs like XCas.

 And also, I can't think of any practical examples with just one equation.